madyark/MS1-project/README.md

     2. This bug is not present on mobile devices, tablets, and any other devices below the screen-width of 1310px, since the article is hidden.

+- At certain times, the Twitter link in the footer leads to an error page.
+However, this seems to be a bug from Twitter's side, not ours, as the link is correct and the error message claims that the issue is with Twitter.

+- Accessibility

 ### Development Obstacles

 - Bootstrap